Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 • Kalanchoe.
 The juice is diluted with boiled water in a ratio of 1:10;

 • Dog-rose fruit.
-1 tbsp rose hips per 200 grams of water, boil for 5-7 minutes, then insist for 40 minutes, has an antibacterial effect;
+1 tbsp. rose hips in 200 grams of water, boil for 5-7 minutes, then infuse for 40 minutes, has an antibacterial effect;

 • Dill dressing.
-Juice is squeezed out of 200 grams of fresh dill, moistened with a cotton pad and applied to the eye.
+Squeeze the juice from 200 grams of fresh dill, moisten a cotton pad and apply it to the eye.

 • Ointments.
-Placed in the lower eyelid, with a tourniquet from a bandage.
+Place it in the lower eyelid using a bandage.
 1% tetracycline, hydrocartisone, erythromycin ointment, dexomethasone;

 • Drops.
 1-2 drops in each eye, even if only 1 eye is affected.
-Floxal, levomycytin drops, ciprofloxacin, sofradex, conjunquin, ciprovet, bars;
+Floxal, chloramphenicol drops, ciprofloxacin, sofradex, conjunkivin, ciprovet, leopard;

-How to properly treat a cat's eyes, and drip drops
+How to properly treat a cat's eyes and apply drops

-2. Study the instructions for the medications to be used;
+2. Study the instructions for the medications that will be used;

 3. Wrap the animal in a towel or other thick fabric like a baby;

-4. Rinse the eye with herbal infusions or furacilin;
+4. Rinse the eye with herbal infusions or furatsilin;

-5. Put the cat with its back on the owner's lap, take the medicine in right hand, open the lid, fix the head in the left hand, open the animal's eye with the fingers of the left (thumb and forefinger) hand, drip a couple of drops.
+5. Place the cat with its back on the owner's lap, take the medicine right hand, open the lid, fix the head in your left hand, open the animal’s eye with the fingers of your left (thumb and index) hand, drip a couple of drops.
 You can also put the ointment in the lower eyelid.
-With conjunctivitis in one eye, medications are dripped or ointment is applied to both eyes, in order to avoid infection of the second eye;
+For conjunctivitis of one eye, medications are dripped or ointment is applied to both eyes to avoid infection of the second eye;

 6. We hold the cat in our hands for another 3 minutes so that it can blink and the medicine does not leak out;

-7. Let go of the animal, let it calm down, stroke it, feed it with goodies.
+7. Let the animal go, let it calm down, pet it, feed it some treats.

-3. Correct and daily care behind the animal, especially behind the eyes, ears, nose;
+3. Correct and daily care for the animal, especially for the eyes, ears, nose;

 5. Get vaccinated;

-7. Frequent cleaning of the apartment and cleaning of carpets;
+7. Frequently clean the apartment and clean carpets;

 8. Avoid drafts in the house;

-9. In frosty weather, strong wind - take the cat for a maximum of 15 minutes;
+9. In frosty weather or strong winds, take the cat out for a maximum of 15 minutes;

-11. Do not go into eyes, ears, nose with your hands, carry out cleaning procedures with clean hands using cotton pads and cotton swabs;
+11. Do not get into your eyes, ears, or nose with your hands; carry out cleaning procedures with clean hands using cotton pads and cotton swabs;

-In most cases, provide the first medical assistance cat, get rid of the causes of the disease, and compliance with the rules of keeping and caring for a pet.
+In most cases, provide first aid on time medical care cat, get rid of the causes that provoke the disease, and follow the rules of keeping and caring for a pet.

 A pet is 100% dependent on its owner.
-He does not know how to get food on his own and cannot use natural "medicines" if he falls ill.
-That is why it is necessary to closely monitor his well-being and respond in time to even minor symptoms.
-Cat lovers often notice that their pets start to watery eyes.
-This is not a trifle at all.
+He does not know how to get his own food and cannot use natural “medicines” if he gets sick.
+That is why it is necessary to closely monitor his well-being and respond in a timely manner even to minor symptoms.
+Cat lovers often notice that their pets' eyes begin to water.
+This is not a small thing at all.
 The disease is called conjunctivitis.
-In cats, it occurs quite often and can cause irreversible consequences.
+In cats it occurs quite often and can cause irreversible consequences.

 Description of the conjunctiva

-On the surface of the eyeball and the inside of the eyelids, there is a thinnest mucous membrane.
-It is she who is called the conjunctiva.
-The membrane secretes a liquid mucous substance, in addition, several lacrimal glands...
-All this helps to protect the cat's eyes from drying out and microtraumas.
-On upper eyelid the conjunctiva is thickened, which makes it possible to distribute the tear fluid during blinking.
-The third eyelid of the cat is also part of the conjunctiva.
-V healthy condition this is an inconspicuous fold.
-During illness, it increases dramatically and can close the pet's eye.
+On the surface of the eyeball and the inside of the eyelids there is a thin mucous membrane.
+This is what is called the conjunctiva.
+The membrane secretes a liquid mucous substance, in addition, several lacrimal glands.
+All this allows you to protect your cat’s eyes from drying out and microtrauma.
+On upper eyelid The conjunctiva is thickened, which makes it possible to distribute tear fluid during blinking.
+The cat's third eyelid is also part of the conjunctiva.
+IN healthy condition This is an inconspicuous fold.
+During illness, it increases sharply and can close the pet’s eye.

 Doctors view conjunctivitis as a symptom of more complex diseases.
 Therefore, treatment is always taken very seriously.
-Having discovered conjunctivitis of the eye in cats, the veterinarian always conducts an examination to understand what problem needs to be dealt with.
+Having discovered conjunctivitis of the eyes in cats, the veterinarian always conducts an examination to understand what problem needs to be dealt with.
 Most often, it is possible to get rid of conjunctivitis only when the underlying disease is cured.
-It takes time and effort on the part of the doctor and the owner of the animal.
+This requires time and effort from the doctor and the animal owner.

 How is the diagnosis made?

-First of all veterinarian examine the animal and prescribe tests.
-This is the only way to determine the reasons for the occurrence of conjunctivitis in a cat.
-Most likely, a blood biochemistry test will be taken, in addition, a sample of eye discharge will be sent for analysis.
+First of all veterinarian will examine the animal and prescribe tests.
+This is the only way to determine the reasons why conjunctivitis occurred in a cat.
+Most likely, a blood biochemistry test will be taken, and a sample of discharge from the eye will also be sent for analysis.

-When making a diagnosis, the doctor can visually determine the nature of the discharge, this also helps to identify the original cause of the disease.
-Discharge from under the conjunctiva are:
+When making a diagnosis, the doctor can visually determine the nature of the discharge; this also helps to identify the original cause of the disease.
+Discharges from under the conjunctiva are:

-• purulent, which means probable cause- bacterial infection;
+• purulent appearance, which means probable cause- bacterial infection;

-• serous (cloudy liquid) - accompany a viral infection;
+• serous type (cloudy liquid) - accompany a viral infection;

-• mucous - appear in case of allergic reactions.
+• mucous type - appear during allergic reactions.

-It is especially important to analyze the discharge when chlamydial conjunctivitis...
+It is especially important to analyze secretions when chlamydial conjunctivitis.
 Since chlamydia can only be cured with specific antimicrobial drugs.

 Form of conjunctivitis in cats

-Conjunctivitis of the eye in cats, the treatment of which we are considering, differs in the form of the course of the disease:
+Eye conjunctivitis in cats, the treatment of which we are considering, differs in the form of the disease:

-• acute form - symptoms appear suddenly, Clinical signs inflammations are bright, profuse discharge;
+• acute form - symptoms appear suddenly, Clinical signs bright inflammations, copious discharge;

 • subacute form - clinical signs of conjunctivitis are noticeable, but they are somewhat weaker than in acute form;

-• chronic form - the development of the disease is slowed down, the clinic is poorly expressed for a long time.
+• chronic form - the development of the disease is slow, the clinical manifestations are poorly expressed over a long period of time.

 Having diagnosed conjunctivitis in cats, treatment is correlated with the form of the disease.